Diebbo/assignment-4-computational-geometry/chapters/task3.typ

 === Basic Idea

-1. Store rectangles x-intervals into an segment tree.
+1. Store rectangles y-intervals into an segment tree.
 2. Sweep a vertical line from left to right.
 3. At each event (left or right edge of a rectangle), update the segment tree based on the opening or closing of rectangles.
 4. Calculate the area covered between two consecutive events using the segment tree to find the total height covered by the rectangles at that x-coordinate.